All Products

 VARCHAR | LONGTEXT

-Data synchronization with Db2 for i as the source
+Data synchronization from a Db2 for i source

-When the source instance is Db2 for i and the destination instance is a heterogeneous database (such as MySQL), the data type mapping is as follows:
+When the source instance is a Db2 for i database and the destination instance is a heterogeneous database, such as a MySQL database, the data type mappings are as follows:

 Note

-If the timestamp range of the data to be synchronized from the source instance exceeds what DTS supports, the precision of the data in the destination instance will be reduced.
+If the value range of the data to be synchronized from the source instance exceeds the range that DTS supports, the precision of the data is reduced when it is written to the destination instance.

 Type